salsiy/bohobot/content/_index.md

 ---
-title: "Bohobot"
+title: "Welcome"
-description: "Your site description"
+description: "Personal website of Your Name"
 ---

-Welcome to my website!
-This is where you can add your main content.
+Hi, I'm **Your Name**.

+This is my personal space where I share stories about my life in India and Poland, and write about my DevOps journey.

+Explore my [India stories](/posts/india-life), [Poland experiences](/posts/poland-life), or read my [technical articles](/posts/devops).